H-a-m-za/Sudoko/README.md

 1.1) Convert Image to gray Scale

-1.2) If image is too dark (The maximum pixel intensity in the image is < 100), then apply gamma correction using the following formula:
+1.2) If image is too dark (The maximum pixel intensity in the image is < 100), we equailize the histogram, then apply gamma correction using the following formula:

                                 I(new) = (I/255)^(1/gamma) * 255